 The title of a web page directly affects the alias and the URL (web address) of the page.
 (The alias is everything in the URL that comes after www.iup.edu.)
 Changing a page title runs the risk of breaking a link that leads to the page.
+You may want to edit its Headline instead.

 Someone linking to the page from an outside website would use the URL as their link.
 Such a change will break that link.